jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-08-cryptographic-solutions.md

 - **Salting:** adding random values to inputs
 - **Key stretching:** PBKDF2, bcrypt, scrypt, Argon2
 - Prevents rainbow table and brute force attacks
+- Hashing is a common method of storing passwords inside systems
+- **Pass the Hash Attack:** hacking technique that allows the attacker to authenticate to a remote server or service by using the underlying hash of a user's password instead of requiring the associated plaintext password

 ---